utelecon/utelecon.github.io/en/support/index.md

 Chat support is available for simple inquiries.
 A chatbot (an automated response robot) or a human operator (student staff called “Common Supporter”) will respond to your inquiries.

 * Please note that it may take some time for operators to respond, depending on the volume of inquiries.
 In such cases, please use the email form or try again later.
 * We use MEDiA LiNK.
-Co., Ltd.'s sinclo chat service.
+Co., Ltd.'s MediaTalk chat service.
 The connection may sometimes become unstable.
 If the connection does not improve after a certain period of time, please contact us through Zoom or the email form.

 <div>Business hours (Automated response): 24 hours</div>
 <div>Business Hours (Operator): 8:25 a.m.-6:30 p.m. on weekdays (Mon-Fri).</div>